DavidVorick/atomic-file/README.md

 }
 ```

-If you would like to contribute to this crate, we are looking for a way to make
+If you would like to contribute to this crate, we are looking for a way to make the upgrade
-the upgrade functions 'async+Send' as prior attempts were not successful.
+functions async+Send as prior attempts were unsuccessful.